api3dao/oev-docs/docs/oev/searchers/index.md

 Searchers should periodically call the public
 [OEV Endpoints](/oev/overview/target-chain.html#oev-endpoints) to get the real-time values for the dAPIs used by the dApp.
-The dApp will use the a proxy to read the dAPI value.
+The dApp will use a proxy to read the dAPI value, which prefers the fresher out of the base feed updates and OEV updates.

 #### Obtain dAPI beacons